manojmw/MultiOmics-ExomeSeq-Phenotype/MachineLearning/README.md

 # Machine learning aspects of the project

+- This directory contains scripts for:
+  * Building a Random forest model
+  * Using the model to score genomic variants in the patients sample result file
 - I have commented out some parts of the code (such as evaluating model performance, feature importance, etc) in Build_RFModel.py script.
 - You can uncomment them to train, evaluate and obtain a model for your pathology of interest!!!
-- In this directory, I have also uploaded the trained model file (RandomForest_Model_MMAF.joblib) for our phenotype of interest (POI)
+- In this directory, I have also uploaded a trained model file (RandomForest_Model_MMAF.joblib) for our phenotype of interest (POI)

 # Dependencies